virtuozzo/cloudscripting-docs/docs/reference/actions.md

 # Actions

-Actions are the building blocks that perform arbitrary automation functions in your environments.
+Actions are the building blocks that perform arbitrary automation functions in your environment.

-For example:
+Such as:

 - increasing/decreasing CPU or RAM amount
-- adjusting configs according to specific environment parameters
+- adjusting configs according to specific environment's parameters
 - restarting a service
 - restarting a container
-- applying a database patch according to specific environment parameters
+- applying a database patch according to specific environment's parameters
-...

 The default workflow for any action is the following:
 - replacing [Placeholders](placeholders/)
-- getting target containers list *[optional]* (see the [Selecting Containers For Your Actions](/creating-templates/selecting-containers/) section)
+- getting target containers list *[optional]* (see the [Selecting Containers for your Actions](/creating-templates/selecting-containers/) section)
-- checking rights
+- checking permissions
 - executing the action itself

 Actions are executed when the called [event](events/) matches specified filter rules.
-Multiple actions can be combined together into a [Procedure](procedures/).
+Multiple actions can be combined together into a [procedure](procedures/).
-It is possible to execute each procedure could be executed with different input parameters using [Call](#call) action.
+It is possible to execute each procedure with different input parameters using a [call](#call) action.

 ## Container Operations
 There are actions that perform some operations inside of a container.
-See [selecting containers for your actions](/creating-templates/selecting-containers/) page.
+See [Selecting Containers for your Actions](/creating-templates/selecting-containers/) page.

-Any container can be performed using [ExecuteShellCommands](#executeshellcommands) action.
-Moreover, there are also several actions provided for convenience, that can be dividede into three groups:
+Any container can be performed using [ExecuteShellCommands](#executeshellcommands) action.Moreover, there are also several actions provided for convenience, that can be divided into three groups:
 - SSH commands ([ExecuteShellCommands](#executeshellcommands))
 - Predefined modules ([Deploy](#deploy), [Upload](#upload), [Unpack](#unpack))
 - File operations ([CreateFile](#createfile), [CreateDirectory](#createdirectory), [WriteFile](#writefile), [AppendFile](#appendfile), [ReplaceInFile](#replaceinfile))

 !!! note
-    To process any Container Operation except [ExecuteShellCommands](#executeshellcommands) Cloud Scripting executor will use a default system user with restricted permissions.
+    To process any container operation except [ExecuteShellCommands](#executeshellcommands), Cloud Scripting executor will use a default system user with restricted permissions.

 ### ExecuteShellCommands
 Execute several SSH commands.
-Available for all nodes types.
+Available for all *nodeTypes*.

 **Definition**